MicrosoftDocs/azure-aks-docs/articles/aks/create-nginx-ingress-private-controller.md

 # Configure NGINX ingress controller to support Azure private DNS zone with application routing add-on

-This article demonstrates how to configure an NGINX ingress controller to work with Azure internal load balancer and configure a private Azure DNS zone to enable DNS resolution for the private endpoints to resolve specific domains.
+This article shows you how to configure an NGINX ingress controller to work with an Azure internal load balancer.
+It also explains how to configure a private Azure DNS zone to enable DNS resolution for the private endpoints to resolve specific domains.

 ## Before you begin

 - An AKS cluster with the [application routing add-on][app-routing-add-on-basic-configuration].

-- To attach an Azure private DNS Zone, you need the [Owner][rbac-owner], [Azure account administrator][rbac-classic], or [Azure co-administrator][rbac-classic] role on your Azure subscription.
+- To attach an Azure private DNS Zone, you need the [Owner][rbac-owner], [Azure account administrator][rbac-classic], or [Azure coadministrator][rbac-classic] role on your Azure subscription.

 ## Connect to your AKS cluster